 I love music!
 I mean love it.
 For me, music has a way of bringing out those trapped emotions and getting me moving.
 When I am stressed, I always have a song that will pick me up in whatever mood I am in.

 One way that I use music to help me get through the day is when my kids are arguing in the back seat about who touched whom, or why they didn’t get to choose the next song playing on the radio.
 On these particular days, I like to choose one song that really makes me happy – (most of the time it’s pop or 80’s music) and turn it up and start singing over their arguing.

 Another time that I love to have my favorite music playing is when I need the motivation to clean something.
 Just having the uplifting music playing while I dance around the house cleaning helps me to feel much better about the chores that I have to get done.

 Whether it’s an ice cream sundae or a delicious chocolate chip cookie – treat yourself.
 You deserve to have a little something for all of your hard work.

 It wasn’t until recently that I finally started taking care of my body, but not that I have I’ve noticed a huge change in me.
 About a year ago I noticed I was having some major gut issues and was horribly fatigued.

 Like falling asleep taking my daughter to school tired.
 I knew that something wasn’t right and I needed a solution.

 Once I finally started taking my nutrition seriously I found some really wonderful ways to support my gut issues, energy levels, and just feel healthier.
-It all started with Young Living Essential Oils.
+It all started with essential oils.
 Now that I have been using them in my life daily, I feel so much better.

 7. Make Time for Mommy Friends